Jbleezy/BO1-Reimagined/README.md

 * Players will now get every weapon they can from the box before getting duplicates
 * If a player does not grab a weapon from the box, then it will be put back into the list of weapons the player can get
 * All weapons have the same probability to be obtained in the box
+* Ray Gun can now be obtained without moving the box on all maps
 * Box weapons will not appear again in a row while floating up (unless it is the final weapon)
 * Box will now cycle through all locations before going to a previous location again
 * Box has a different hintstring for taking tactical grenades